Why These Cookies Are a Family Holiday Tradition

-We use a splash of limoncello liqueur in both the dough and the glaze, which makes our ricotta cookie recipe a favorite with adults, but for a kid-friendly version, all you need to do is use lemon extract instead.
+Our ricotta cookies use a splash of limoncello (lemon liqueur) in both the dough and the glaze making them a favorite with adults, but for a kid-friendly version, all you need to do is use lemon extract instead.

-We also like to switch up the flavors on occasion and we’ve made both orange and almond versions of this recipe.
-Those instructions, as well as the alcohol-free version, are available in the printable recipe below.
+We also like to switch up the flavors on occasion, and we’ve made both orange and almond versions of this recipe.
+Those instructions, as well as the alcohol-free version, are included.

 Key Ingredients

-- Limoncello liqueur: Limoncello adds lemon flavor and a subtle boozy quality that makes these cookies a nice pairing for a cup of cappuccino or espresso.
+- LIMONCELLO LIQUEUR: Limoncello adds lemon flavor and a subtle boozy quality that makes these cookies a nice pairing for a cup of cappuccino or espresso.
+A combination of lemon extract and milk can be used for a non-alcoholic version.

-- Arrange the cookies in a single layer and allow the glaze to dry completely before covering them with plastic wrap.
+GLAZE THE COOKIES: Spread some glaze on each cookie with a pastry brush.
+If desired, immediately sprinkle with additional lemon zest.
+Arrange the cookies in a single layer and allow the glaze to harden before covering them with plastic wrap.

 Ricotta Cookie Flavor Variations

 We like our baked goods and desserts lightly sweetened, consequently, Italian biscotti are right up our alley.
-We’ve got three biscotti recipes here at MGC for you to try: Chocolate-Dipped Biscotti, Orange Rosemary Biscotti, and Cranberry Pistachio Biscotti.
-They’re all pretty easy to prepare and make great gifts and a nice addition to a holiday cookie platter.
+We’ve got two biscotti recipes here at MGC for you to try: Buttery Orange Biscotti, which has two variations (one chocolate-dipped), and Cranberry Pistachio Biscotti.
+They’re both easy to make and are great for gifting.

 Ingredients